-As of 6/30/19 | Source: GMO

-Note: The values shown above apply the GBI-EMGD weights to the emerging currencies.
+As of 9/30/19 | Source: GMO Note: The values shown above apply the GBI-EMGD weights to the emerging currencies.
 The expectations provided above are based upon the reasonable beliefs of the Emerging Country Debt team and are not a guarantee.
 Expectations speak only as of the date they are made, and GMO assumes no duty to and does not undertake to update such expectations.
 Expectations are subject to numerous assumptions, risks, and uncertainties, which change over time.
 Actual results may differ materially from those anticipated in the expectations above.
 Exhibit 4 provides a snapshot of our traditional currency valuation methodology, which combines trends in the balance of payments and the real effective exchange rate, via a z-score analysis, and measures how far away current values are from their long-term averages.
 We keep our traditional valuation model in order to monitor the valuation of the USD and EUR.
-The EUR moved into undervalued territory in the second quarter.
-The USD remains in neutral territory at the end of the second quarter after moving to overvalued territory during the quarter.
-Both USD and EUR look about fairly valued at the end of the second quarter.
+According to this methodology, the EUR remains slightly cheap, with little change over the course of the quarter.
+As for the USD, valuations now look expensive after beginning the quarter in roughly neutral territory.
 For dollar-based and euro-based investors, investing in local currency emerging fixed income markets remains attractive from an outright valuation perspective, although not as much as at the end of 2018.

-Carl Ross

-Dr. Ross is engaged in research for GMO's Emerging Country Debt team.
+Carl Ross Dr. Ross is engaged in research for GMO's Emerging Country Debt team.
 Prior to joining GMO in 2014, he was a managing director at Oppenheimer & Co.
 Inc. where he covered emerging debt markets.
 Previously, he was the Senior Managing Director and Head of Emerging Markets Fixed Income Research at Bear Stearns & Co.
 Dr. Ross earned his BA in Economics from Mount Allison University as well as his M.A. and PhD in Economics from Georgetown University.